 What we think of as logo design—simple, iconic images that represent individual brands—is often considered a modern phenomenon.
 But humans have been identifying and differentiating themselves using emblems and signature marks for hundreds, even thousands of years.
 In fact, much of the symbolic design work throughout recorded history is all about communicating identity visually.

-Today’s businesses that carefully design logos to represent themselves are following a long tradition that goes back to royal family crests, hieroglyphics and ancient religious symbolism.
-This quick and dirty guided tour through the history of logo design will highlight these connections, and help anyone hoping to design a logo to create something more powerful and effective.
+Read on for a quick guided tour through the history of logo design, that will highlight the historical connections, and help anyone hoping to design a logo to create something more powerful and effective.